 The Transportation Agency for Monterey County is responsible for funding public transit service operated by Monterey-Salinas Transit.
 Each year, the Agency allocates California Transportation Development Act funds to MST.
 As part of this process, the Agency holds public hearings on Unmet Transit Needs in Monterey County to identify needs that are reasonable to meet prior to allocating Local Transportation Funds.

 The Transportation Development Act (TDA) established two designated fund sources for public transit: the Local Transportation Fund and the State Transit Assistance fund.
 The Transportation Agency serves as the designated administrator for these funds in Monterey County.
-The Transportation Agency’s TDA Guidelines provide instructions for fund claims.
+The TDA Claim form and Administrative Guidelines can be downloaded here:

 Local Transportation Fund